The CEDRA CorporationTM

 ArcGIS users should check out the CEDRA-ArcView3-Tools toolbar.
 This toolbar offers a number of selection tools which will increase productivity by at least 30%.
 This is accomplished by reducing the number of clicks that are made in performing typical selection operations.
 ArcGIS users who have previously worked with ArcView GIS will definitely appreciate these tools.

-To download an order form for a demo version of CEDRA-AVsand with Tutorial Manual click on the link.
+To download an order form for a demo version of CEDRA-AVcad with Tutorial Manual click on the link.
 Once the order form has been downloaded, fill-in the requested information at the bottom of the form and then fax, e-mail or mail the order form back to The CEDRA Corporation.
 To see what's included in the demo version of the software click here CEDRA Demo Pack Information.

 Click on this link for a color brochure, which can be viewed and/or printed with Adobe Acrobat® ReaderTM.

-About CEDRA
+CEDRA AVsandTM

-CEDRA-AVsandTM is fully compatible with Versions 3.0, 3.1, 3.2 and 3.3 of ArcView® GIS and Versions 8.2, 8.3, 9.0, 9.1, 9.2 and 9.3 of ArcGIS®.
+CEDRA AVsandTM is fully compatible with Versions 3.0, 3.1, 3.2 and 3.3 of ArcView® GIS and Versions 9.3, 10.0, 10.1, 10.2, 10.3, 10.4, 10.5, 10.6 and 10.7 of ArcGIS®.

 CEDRA AVsandTM provides the following functionality: